 ‘We observed the staff approach was patient and caring towards people who used the service.
 Staff had developed positive relationships with the people they supported and were seen to respect their privacy and dignity.’

 Following a person-centred approach is at the heart of what we do at Shaftsbury.
 We work hard to ensure that people’s views are heard and acted upon and as part of this we have regular house meetings, a service user forum, plus our dignity and dementia champions (both staff and residents).
 Families and friends are encouraged to share their views on how we run our service too.

 We work in partnership with other professionals, such as Sun Healthcare’s supported living team and external services, including advocacy, speech and language teams, occupational therapists, psychology and other social and healthcare providers.

 My name is Helen, I was brought up by my foster parents, at sixteen I got my own place in Barnsley but it was hard and I didn’t like it.
 My social worker found me a place at Shaftsbury and I am given help with the things I struggle with.
 I have done a few things but my favourite was a weekend away to London and going abroad to Paris and seeing Take That, I want to stay at Shaftsbury because I am happy and it’s my home.

 Shaftsbury House has been rated ‘Good’ in all areas by the CQC, on 19 October 2016 through an unannounced inspection.

-If you would like to refer to Shaftsbury House, please get in touch with our manager, Roger Stocks, to discuss your requirements – we respond to all referrals within 48 hours.
+If you would like to refer to Shaftsbury House, please get in touch to discuss your requirements – we respond to all referrals within 48 hours.
 Our team will then conduct a thorough, pre-admission assessment to ensure suitability of the placement and a written summary assessment report will be provided to you within 72 hours.
-Contact Roger on 01226 786 611 or email: firstname.lastname@example.org
+Call 01226 786 611 or email: firstname.lastname@example.org